David experiments with new formulations while working as a chemist, and he experiments with new recipes while at home in his kitchen.

 - Drizzle of olive oil

 - Pinch of pepper, to taste

-1) At a 45 degree angle, cut the large baguette into thin slices.
+At a 45° angle, cut the large baguette into thin slices.
 Place flat on a baking tray and drizzle with olive oil.
-If using minced or minced pickled garlic then rub a portion of the garlic over the surface using a knife or spoon.
+If using minced or minced pickled garlic, then rub a portion of the garlic over the surface using a knife or spoon.
 If you have powdered garlic, simply sprinkle over the surface.

-3) To a medium mixing bowl, add chopped tomatoes, onion, chopped fresh basil (or parsley),1 tsp of garlic (optional), a drizzle of olive oil and salt and pepper to taste.
+To a medium mixing bowl, add chopped tomatoes, onion, chopped fresh basil (or parsley), 1 teaspoon of garlic (optional), a drizzle of olive oil, and salt and pepper to taste.
 Pour in the balsamic vinegar (optional) and stir the mixture.

 Note: I often use fresh parsley instead of basil, since I have lots of it growing in the garden.
 A different taste, but I think it works quite well.
 My favorite garlic to use is pickled, although if I'm feeling lazy I just use powdered.

 Just before serving, spoon the bruschetta mixture over the surface of the toasted bread slices.